specgen-io/spec/README.md

 | service_name | Name of the service, should be in [kebab-case](http://wiki.c2.com/?KebabCase)|
 | package_name | Name of the package, used for code generation |

-Operations are describing HTTP-based operations in `operations` section of spec file.
+Operations are defining HTTP requests in `operations` section of spec file.
 Operations are grouped, groups are used in code generation and normally should bundle together related operations.
 The operation group name should be in [snake_case](https://en.wikipedia.org/wiki/Snake_case).

-Models section allows to describe custom user types, including dictionaries, enums, etc. Described models can be used in operations where needed just by name of the model.
+Models section allows to define custom user types, including dictionaries, enums, etc. Described models can be used in operations where needed just by name of the model.

 ## Types

 JSON supports very limited number of types: string, number, boolean, object, array, null.
-Specifying JSON type is often not enough when it comes to describing HTTP API and what is allowed/prohibited as query/header/body value.
+Specifying JSON type is often not enough when it comes HTTP API definition and to what is allowed/prohibited as query/header/body value.
 For example, if the endpoint expects date and time in ISO 8601 format then in JSON it's just string, though API user supposed to pass a string only in a specific format.

 The null is a problem across all JSON types.
 All fields can be null in JSON.
 Though usually API is very sensitive to null values and does not allow nulls everywhere.

-Spec has it's own list of supported types to close gaps mentioned above and to provide declarative way of describing types.
+Spec has it's own list of supported types to close gaps mentioned above and to provide declarative way of defining types.
 This section describes these types.

 **Primitive types**